Safe Driving with TCSO Deputy Deke Pierce

 The total fine including court cost for passing a school bus with lights activated is $605, up to 1 year in jail if the driver causes serious bodily injury and a state jail felony if a person has been previously convicted.

-2 responses to “Safe Driving with TCSO Deputy Deke Pierce”
+2 thoughts on “Safe Driving with TCSO Deputy Deke Pierce

 Thank you,